zakkg3/researchDataservice/README.md

 ### GDPR complaint.

-It should be possible to select in wich country the encrypted data is stored.
+Its possible to select in wich country the encrypted data is stored.
+Starting region: Frankfurt

 ### Open source transparnt stack.